What to Stock Up on for Winter

 Canned goods tend to have a longer shelf life than other products.
 You can find all kinds of canned goods, including vegetables, fruits, soups, and meat.

 Sure, they might not be your favorite foods because they don’t taste nearly as fresh as other options, but they’re good to have when you’re in a difficult situation.
-You can stock up on non-perishable food for your family to eat in emergencies by grabbing these items while they’re on sale.
+You can stock up on non-perishable food for your family to eat in emergencies by grabbing these items while on sale.
 Have other family members shop with you so you can get their input regarding desired items they’ll eat.

 You may want to label a bag or small box for each child and place the items on your food storage shelves.
 Nothing says love like having a bag with your name on it, right?